Akshat752/SWFstorage.github.io/README.md

 # SWFstorage.github.io

-I am using this to store swf files.
+This Repo is just being used to store swf files so my WIX website can access them.